DeegaLabs/aurora-scholar/docs/PITCH.md

 ## Short Version (30 seconds)

 **Speech:**
 "Teachers don't know if students really wrote their texts.
-Aurora Scholar solves this with an academic editor assisted by ethical AI that registers articles on Solana blockchain, ensuring immutable authenticity.
+Aurora Scholar solves this through Assisted Academic Writing Monitoring — an editor with ethical AI that monitors and guides, never writes.
+Articles are registered on Solana with immutable hashes including declared intuition.
 Articles can be public in our On-Chain Journal or private with temporary access.
 It's transparent, verifiable, and designed for the education of the future."

 ---